w21180239/video_relation_detection/README.md

 ## Data

 put kaggle data into data/5242_data and unzip it.
+But I have done it and preprocess the data.
+So when you run this project with the original dataset, you don't need to do that.

 ## Usage